jhoelzel/jhoelzel.github.io/about.md

 ## Tailored secure Kubernetes Solutions with Office 365 Integration
 I specialize in crafting custom Kubernetes environments like RKE2, k3s, rke2 and (many) more seamlessly integrated with Office 365 for optimal performance and collaboration.
 By leveraging Azure AD, I provide centralized identity management that simplifies security and access control.
 My focus extends to ensuring financial compliance with regulations such as GDPR, SOC2, and FINRA, using Microsoft’s built-in tools for encryption, audit, and data protection.
 The result?
 Scalable, secure infrastructures that balance technical agility with compliance, tailored to your business needs.

 I also specialize in architecting multi-cloud environments across multiple Hosters like AWS, Hetzner, Contabo, Ionos, DigitalOcean and more.
-By distributing production systems across multiple cloud providers—not just availability zones—security, failover, and uptime are dramatically increased.
+By distributing production systems across multiple cloud providers-not just availability zones-security, failover, and uptime are dramatically increased.
 Through an access proxy, your team experiences a seamless interface, making multi-cluster management effortless and transparent.
 Access proxies eliminate the need for direct access to host systems, further enhancing security by controlling and monitoring connections centrally.
 This abstraction layer not only simplifies multi-cloud management but also generates comprehensive audit logs, offering insights into **every** interaction with your infrastructure.
 They are invaluable for compliance, providing a level of detailed auditability that’s often missed in traditional setups.
 By implementing access proxies, you maintain robust security and meet compliance requirements effortlessly, ensuring transparency and accountability across all systems.

 ## kubernetes experience